stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 2. Apply sensible defaults for the optional pipeline stages to reduce the amount of boiler-plate for a given application.

-3. Factor out the code for configuration of the pipeline stages into separate classes (for maintainability and testability reasons).
+3. Factor out the code for configuration of the pipeline stages into separate classes for maintainability and testability.

 We start with an outline builder for the pipeline: